bohdankordon/chrome-dino-java/README.md

 ![in-game-screenshot-3](screenshots/screenshot-3.png)

 ## Description
 A Java version of Chrome Offline T-Rex Game.
 Some features is missing _(will be added soon!)_ like jump quick falling, changing jump speed, day/night cycle.
-Smooth gameplay on **100 fps**.
+Game is running on smooth **100 fps**.

 ## Features
   - Dynamic Background